Carson-MD/4400/README.md

 PM = [(18215618,remission)]

 *VERSION 2* <br />
-Purpose: To list the positive matches (PM) and negative matches (NM) based on a given drug & gene with Allele<br />
+Purpose: To list the positive matches (PM) and negative matches (NM) based on a given drug & gene with Star Notatio Allele<br />
 Use with: Star Notation for Allele's (Not Unique Across All Genes) <br />
 Sample Input / Output:<br />
 nput: list_effects(warfarin,'CYP2C9', '*1/*2', PM, NM).<br />